 · Step 6: The connection between the solar inverter and the grid requires plugging it into the main power switchboard.
 Then it gets power from the grid.
 The output wire is then connected to the board that supplies electricity to the home.
 In addition, a metering device is needed to keep track of the extra energy that will be generated by the solar panels.

 · Step 7: Now you start the solar inverter through the solar panel and the grid.
 This is done when all the connections are properly made and we turn on the mains.
 There will be a digital display to show the electricity generated by the solar unit each day.
 This display will also show the supply voltage and the current or amp from the solar panel and other information.

-If you have any doubts at all about your qualifications to work with electricity and do the above connections, consider hiring a licensed electrician to do these parts for you.
+If you have any doubts at all about your qualifications to work with electricity and do the above connections, contact the electricity providers or consider hiring a licensed electrician to do these parts for you.
 You can also use the installers from the solar panel supplier.
 But, most importantly, make sure all the directions are read carefully and understood before starting the job.
 Do not skip steps and make sure every step is done correctly before moving to the next step.
 Test and inspect the system one last time before turning the system on.

 Before you start installing the solar system, you will need a permit approved and there are a lot of electric codes to learn and follow.
 When the solar system parts arrive, inspect everything for missing parts or shipping damage.
 Make sure everything is as advertised and what you need.
 Look at the warranty to make sure it is as promised.
 Now plan the job by adding in safety precautions including wearing a harness that is securely attached to the top of the roof.
 Each person working on the roof needs to wear hard hats, gloves, safety glasses, and lightweight shoes with rubber soles.